A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 And from that list, the second-lowest-cost plan is determined.
 (See the examples at the bottom of section (f) in 26 CFR § 1.36B-3, as they help to make it clear.)
 The short story is that the total subsidy amount that’s available to a household may or may not be based on adding a portion of the cost of a separate stand-alone dental plan — it depends on what silver plans are available in the exchange to each applicant, and how the premiums stack up against each other when the cost of a stand-alone dental plan is added to the cost of the silver plans (if any) that don’t include embedded pediatric dental coverage.

 (Note that this is a rule that took effect in 2019 (see pages 91760-91761).
-Prior to that, premium subsidies were based on the cost of the second-lowest-cost silver plan — without accounting for the cost of stand-alone pediatric dental plans — even if the available plans did not include embedded pediatric dental.)
+Before that, premium subsidies were based on the cost of the second-lowest-cost silver plan — without accounting for the cost of stand-alone pediatric dental plans — even if the available plans did not include embedded pediatric dental.)

 Which is better: Stand-alone pediatric dental coverage, or a health plan with embedded pediatric dental coverage?